 But can’t we?
 Of course, we can.
 I do think that we can do whatever makes us happy, as long as we stay civil.
 I think this phrase is just my coping mechanism because although one can (and should) be happy, we should also remember that there will be times when we feel the complete opposite and that’s fine too.
 Life is a wheel, so the rotation is inevitable.

 On top of that, I do the same thing when I feel negative emotion.
 I always think that we should have a deadline to absorb our fear, grief or anger.
 Having a deadline means that we accept the emotion but also capable of controlling it.

 As I was chewing my last piece of satay, I savored the texture, the tenderness, and the spice that added more richness to the flavor.
-And as I was looking at my mom, dad, sisters, brother, and my niece, it almost like I can feel my blood rushes through the vein.
+And as I was looking at my mom, dad, sisters, brother, and my nephew, it almost like I can feel my blood rushes through the vein.
 The satisfaction is almost indescribable.
 It’s one of the best feelings ever!
 Alhamdulillah..